Aspose/Aspose-API-Reference-Examples/english/pdf/net/annotations/addswffileasannotation/_index.md

 ## Step 3: Get the page to add annotation

 Now, we need to get the reference of the page to which we want to add the annotation.
-In this example, we'll add the annotation to the first page of the document.
+In this tutorial, we'll add the annotation to the first page of the document.

 ```csharp
 Page page = doc.Pages[1];